huggingface/transformers/docs/source/testing.rst

 Color control
 ~~~~~~~~~~~~~

-To have no color (e.g. yellow on white bg is not readable):
+To have no color (e.g., yellow on white background is not readable):

 .. code-block:: bash